‘Teen Mom 2’ Jenelle Evans Posts New Photos Of Daughter Ensley

 — Jenelle Fanpage (@JenelleFanpage) January 27, 2017

-In the days since welcoming her daughter, Jenelle Evans has shared several photos, one of which included her second child, son Kaiser, whose father is her ex-fiance Nathan Griffith.
+In the days since welcoming her daughter, Jenelle Evans has shared several photos, one of which included her second child, son Kaiser, whose father is her ex-fiance, Nathan Griffith.
 In the photo, Kaiser was seen holding the baby, who appeared to be asleep at the time.

 Jenelle Evans confirmed her pregnancy with fans last August after months of rumors regarding her third child.
 At the time, Evans shared the news on Instagram with a photo of Eason cradling her baby bump while standing next to a wooden boat in a river.
 In the caption of the photo, Evans told fans, “Time to introduce the world to our baby girl soon, Ensley Jolie Eason.
 She will be arriving Jan.
 28th.
 We couldn’t be any happier!”